Skip to main content

 }

-Set your environment variables in Vercel's dashboard, run npx prisma migrate deploy, and you are live.
+Set your environment variables in Vercel's dashboard, run npx prisma migrate deploy, and you're live.
+Actually live.
+On the internet.
+Probably took less time than configuring a traditional server would've.

 Performance Tips

 1. Use loading.tsx files for instant loading states.
-Place a loading.tsx alongside your page.tsx, and Next.js will show it immediately while the page data loads.
+Place a loading.tsx alongside your page.tsx, and Next.js shows it immediately while the page data loads.
+Users see something right away instead of staring at a blank screen.
+Small thing, big difference.

-2. Leverage parallel routes for dashboards with multiple data-heavy sections.
-Each section can load independently.
+2. Use parallel routes for dashboards with multiple data-heavy sections.
+Each section loads independently, so a slow database query in one panel doesn't block the others.

-3. Use generateStaticParams for pages with dynamic routes that can be pre-rendered at build time.
+3. Use generateStaticParams for pages with parameterized routes that can be pre-rendered at build time.
+Product pages, blog posts, documentation — anything that doesn't change on every request.

 4. Keep Client Components small.
-Every Client Component boundary ships JavaScript.
-Push interactivity to the leaf nodes of your component tree.
+Every Client Component boundary ships JavaScript to the browser.
+Push interactivity to the leaf nodes of your component tree, not the trunk.
+I suspect most bundle size problems come from making entire page sections into Client Components when only a button inside them needed interactivity.

-5. Use unstable_cache for expensive database queries that do not need real-time data.
+5. Use unstable_cache for expensive database queries that don't need real-time data.
+The name says "unstable" but it works fine in practice.
+Arguably it should've been renamed by now.

-The patterns demonstrated here — Server Components for data display, Server Actions for mutations, middleware for auth, Prisma for database access — are the same patterns used in production Next.js applications at companies like Vercel, Notion, and HashiCorp.
-Master these, and you can build essentially any web application.
+The patterns we built here — Server Components for data display, Server Actions for mutations, middleware for auth, Prisma for database access — they're the same patterns running in production at companies like Vercel, Notion, and HashiCorp.
+Master them by building, not by reading.
+You've got the foundation now.
+What you build on top of it is up to you.

 Share